The “Medusa Complex” in Greek society

 0

 Think of an antelope herd grazing on savannah land.
-The grass is tender; it stopped raining only a few days before.
+The grass is tender; it stopped raining just a couple days before.
 The antelopes chomp, regurgitate and gossip.
-All of a sudden, the wind changes direction and a smell reaches their nostrils…Danger!
+All of a sudden, the wind changes direction and a smell reaches their nostrils…danger!

 All of them start to run but one, which overindulged a bit, lingers one second.
 The cheetah chases it, reaches it, jumps on it and…